School Science Lessons

 Genistein

-It is antiangiogenic, immunosuppressive, anti-inflammatory, anti-atherosclerosis, biomarker for soy consumption, antitumour
+It is antiangiogenic, immunosuppressive, anti-inflammatory, anti-atherosclerosis, a biomarker for soy consumption, and an antitumour

 It may lessens risk of cardiovascular diseases.